giuliaprosio/image-processing/README.md

 [Project 4](./4_Frequency_filtering/).
 The scope of this project is the study of possible alternatives to have convolutional filtering of images.

 ## 5. Edge detection
+In [project 5](./5_Edge_detection/) we experiment with various edge detectors.
+Particularly, we consider and study **Sobel filters** and **Laplacian filters**, putting into comparison First Order Detectors, which work on the gradient of an image, and Second Order Detectors, focused on the second derivative of the image.

 ## 6. Harris corner detection